microsoft/ODBC-Specification/ODBC 4.0.md

 - `SQL_TRUE` specifies that the driver will return `SQL_DATA_AVAILABLE` when reading the column.
 Setting `SQL_DESC_DATA_AT_FETCH` to `SQL_TRUE` for a column automatically unbinds the column by setting the `TargetValuePtr` to null.

 Binding a column (through SQLBindCol or by setting the `SQL_DESC_DATA_PTR` to a non-null value) sets the `SQL_DESC_DATA_AT_FETCH` value to `SQL_FALSE`.

+For nullable columns, clients should also specify *SQL\_DESC\_INDICATOR\_PTR* for the driver to indicate that the value of the data-at-fetch parameter is null.
+If *SQL\_DESC\_INDICATOR\_PTR* is not specified for a column whose value is null, the driver returns an error with SQLState `22002`, Indicator variable required but not supplied.

 ### 3.6.2 `SQL_GD_CONCURRENT` bit for `SQL_GETDATA_EXTENSIONS`